 The commitment to combating violence against women and children is part of Mission 21's general commitment to gender equality.
 We strive for gender justice at all levels.
 This is achieved when all people can lead a life free from discrimination, regardless of their gender and sexual orientation.

 However, gender-based violence is more widespread worldwide than many people think.
 According to current data, almost one in three women have experienced physical and/or sexualized violence from a partner or another person in their lifetime.
-The situation is also serious in Switzerland: studies show that around one in five women have experienced sexual violence.
+The situation is also serious in Switzerland: studies show that around one in five women have experienced gender-based violence.

 ► Follow us on Instagram, on Facebook and Linkedin.